sftpgo/docs/docs/tutorials/oauth2-smtp-imap.md

 1. Create an IMAP action with OAuth2 authentication configured for Google.
 2. Set the endpoint to `imaps://imap.gmail.com:993`.
 3. Set the path template for where attachments should be saved (e.g., `/inbound/{{.ObjectName}}`).
 4. Create a scheduled rule to run the IMAP action periodically (e.g., every 5 minutes).
+If you leave the IMAP action's target folder empty, attachments land in a user's home directory and you must add a name filter that identifies a single destination user.
+Set a target folder (a virtual folder) to write attachments to a shared destination instead, and the user filter becomes unnecessary.

 ### Refresh Token Rotation